Get Started

 Tags are labels you can apply to checks for categorization.
 Common use cases include priority levels (critical, major, minor), feature areas (auth, payments, dashboard), or statuses (needs-review, confirmed, resolved).

 Tags are defined at the workspace level, so all projects in a workspace share the same tag set.
-You can create and manage tags from the check detail view or from workspace settings.
+You can create and manage tags directly from the check detail view by clicking + Assign Tag, which opens the tags panel — search for an existing tag or create a new one inline.
 Apply multiple tags to a single check to cross-reference it across categories.

 Tags applied to a check in the detail view